mjarkk/wotnlclans/README.md

 ## How to install:
 - Clone the project
 - Install nodejs
 - Inside the cloned folder open a terminal and type: npm i
 - After that's dune type: npm start

+## Bugs
+- On Windows you can't get clan data
+- On Windows FFMPEG will not work with resolt the icons on the website don't look sharp and take longer to load
+- On Windows